 This made Dr. Schaeffer a perfect partner for Medical Oncologist Christopher M. George, MD, and the Radiation Oncology team at Northwestern Medicine Cancer Center Delnor.
-Working as a team with the top ranked cancer program in Illinois,* they were uniquely prepared to tackle Dave’s cancer.
+Working as a team with nationally ranked cancer program,* they were uniquely prepared to tackle Dave’s cancer.
 While Dr. George and the Oncology team would manage Dave’s traditional therapies, including hormonal therapy and radiation, Dr. Schaeffer would remove any cancerous masses through robotic surgery techniques.
 This specialized procedure was originally brought to Illinois by Dr. Schaeffer when he joined Northwestern Medicine, so he was perfectly suited to take on Dave’s case.

 Dave was sent to me for simple, systemic treatment, and that’s that.
 But I asked Dr. Schaeffer to review his case, and together we soon realized that with a multimodal treatment plan combining surgery and radiation, we could offer Dave a real chance to live.